School Mental Health Resources

 The Mental Health Technology Transfer Center Network Coordinating Office offers a new resource to help schools support students and families in the aftermath of violence and trauma.
+This product includes:

 Strategies to assist schools with readiness, response, and recovery to help a school community support resilience in the event of a tragedy.